Firefly

 Importance Of Firefly

-1. These bioluminescent creatures play a crucial role in the ecosystem as indicators of environmental health.
+1. These bioluminescent insects play a crucial role in the ecosystem as indicators of environmental health.
 Due to their sensitivity to changes in habitat, fireflies can be used as bioindicators to assess the quality of air, water, and soil in an area.
 Their presence or absence can indicate pollution levels and habitat degradation, making them valuable tools for conservation efforts.

 2. Fireflies are important pollinators for various plant species and trees, contributing to biodiversity and the overall health of ecosystems.